 The Core subject area of Literature, Civilization Studies, and the Arts is designed to provide students with a breadth of knowledge and analytical skills through a study of the arts (literature, performing arts, and fine arts) and the history, religious philosophies, and languages of human civilizations.
-A sample list of past courses offered in Literature, Civilization Studies, and the Arts includes "Introduction to World Literature", "Introduction to Asian Religions", "Introduction to the Humanities", "Documentary Filmmaking" (practicum), "Beginning/Intermediate Mandarin" (languages), and "Basics of Verbal Acting" (practicum).
-To encourage students to experience a breadth of knowledge in this subject area, students can only one LCSA practicum course and one LCSA language course that may be counted toward their Core requirements.
-Any additional practicum or language courses taken will only count toward a student's free electives (Policy rendered null and void if LCSA requirement is only two).
+A sample list of past courses offered in Literature, Civilization Studies, and the Arts includes "Introduction to World Literature", "Introduction to Asian Religions", "Introduction to the Humanities", "Documentary Filmmaking" (practicum), and "Basics of Verbal Acting" (practicum).